openpipekit/new-website/index.md

 # Connect the Internet of Things with Unix pipes.
-> Set up pipes the command line or use the Piper App to configure the pipes for you.
+> Set up pipes on the command line or use the Piper App to configure the pipes for you.

 <img src=images/piper-options-simple.jpg width=100% style="border: none">